fyangcodes/webnovel_claude/TAXONOMY_REFACTORING_PLAN.md

 ## Migration Strategy

 ### Phase 1: Add Mixin (No Migration)
-- Create `LocalizedTaxonomyMixin` in base.py
+- Create `LocalizationModel` in base.py
 - Code change only, no database changes
 - Safe to deploy